nasa/prog_server/sphinx-config/index.rst

 The Prognostics As-A-Service (PaaS) Sandbox was developed by researchers of the NASA Prognostics Center of Excellence (PCoE) and `Diagnostics & Prognostics Group <https://www.nasa.gov/content/diagnostics-prognostics>`__.

+The PaaS Sandbox is a simplified version of the Prognostics As-A-Service Architecture implented as the PaaS/SWS Safety Service software by the NASA System Wide Safety (SWS) project, building upon the original work of the Convergent Aeronautics Solutions (CAS) project.
+This implementation is a research tool, and is therefore missing important features that should be present in a full implementation of the PaaS architecture such as authentication and persistent state management.

 If you are new to this package, see `getting started <getting_started.html>`__.

 .. toctree::